PrestaShop/docs/src/content/1.7/modules/sample_modules/order_view_page_new_hooks/signature-widget.md

 starting with the “hook” keyword followed by the name of the hook you want to use (starting with either “display” or “action”).
-In our case: `hookDisplayBackOfficeOrderActions` For more information see: https://devdocs.prestashop.com/1.7/modules/concepts/hooks/#execution
+In our case: `hookDisplayBackOfficeOrderActions` For more information see: https://devdocs.prestashop.com/1.7/modules/concepts/hooks/#execution We add this code at the bottom of the main module class `demovieworderhooks.php` and also add the missing `use` statemets for new classes.

 ```php
     /**